gilzero/project_disaster_responses/README.md

 - Scikit-Learn
 - SQLAlchemy
 - NLTK
+- Bootstrap 5

+### What is this app about?
+The app allow user to use a machine learning model by inputting a disaster responses type of message, and get output of possible categories estimated by the model.
+The app also provide some interactive visualization about the dataset and model.

 ### Application Architect
-Flask + Bootstrap + SQLite + Machine Learning Model
+Flask + Bootstrap + SQLite + Plotly + Machine Learning Model

 The app use Python, Flask Framework as backend.
 A customized Bootstrap 5 theme as frontend UI.
 Data layer uses SQLite and CSV.
 A machine learning model (classification, multiple output class) is trained by Scikit-learn.
 (With NLTK processing inside)

-### What is this app about?
-The app allow user to use a machine learning model by inputting a disaster responses type of message, and get output of possible categories estimated by the model.
-The app also provide some interactive visualization about the dataset and model.